Honor Code

 To forestall unintentional violations of academic integrity so far as possible, the concept of plagiarism needs some discussion and definition here.

-Plagiarism of any sort involves presenting someone else’s intellectual output as one’s own.
+Plagiarism of any sort involves presenting someone else’s intellectual output as one’s own, including the use of artificial intelligence.
 One kind consists in unauthorized collaboration on an assignment.
 Discussing and studying together are legitimate and desirable.
 But joint efforts should not extend to planning and writing something together that is supposed to show one’s individual grasp of the matter at hand (unless the assignment specifically requires such collaboration).

 Another kind of plagiarism consists in using someone else’s work (in whole or in part) in a test, a paper, a lab report, or some other context where one is expected to be doing independent work.
 The most obvious form is to quote someone else’s exact words (or use data, or a diagram, or a musical score, etc.) without showing that the material is borrowed.
 But it is also plagiarism to rewrite (paraphrase) someone else’s ideas, or follow someone else’s plan of development, or present someone else’s argument, without acknowledging the source; changing the wording does not cancel the debt.
 Of course, matters of common knowledge need not be credited to a source.
 To be safe, however, one should not assume anything is common knowledge unless one has seen it mentioned in print more than once without a reference to some other source of information.